 Basically, this means that you shouldn’t have much of an issue dealing with pest problems.

 You may still encounter some bugs in your butterfly garden, but in most cases, these pests are not a significant threat.
 If you still want to eliminate them, you should only consider non-chemical options like introducing natural predators (frogs, birds, bats, etc.).
-If you need to make your soil richer in nutrients, try vermicomposting and you should making DIY fertilisers.
+If you need to make your soil richer in nutrients, try vermicomposting and making DIY fertilisers.

 - Create an area for ‘puddling’ where the butterflies can gather to get the minerals that they also need.
 You can do this by digging a shallow recess in the ground, covering the bottom with plastic, and filling it with wet sand.